 15. I need a new air conditioner.
 Which one is the correct size?

 There’s no quick and easy way to determine what size an air conditioning system needs to be to adequately cool a home.
 You may be tempted to buy the most powerful unit available, but this can actually backfire.
 If the capacity is needlessly high, it can result in inefficient operation.
 The system may be unable to remove moisture from the air, so you will be left with moist, unpleasant air.
 Furthermore, it will use a lot more energy, so your bills will be unusually high.

 Experienced HVAC contractors perform load calculations to determine the capacity that’s needed to cool a home.
 The process is complex, and it is based on a number of industry standards.
 The contractor should be able to explain how he arrived at the recommended capacity, so be sure to ask.

 16. I’ve seen ratings for heat pumps and air conditioners.
 What are they all about?

 There are separate efficiency ratings for air conditioners and heat pumps.
 Air conditioners are given SEER ratings, or Seasonal Energy Efficiency Ratio ratings.
 They reflect the amount of energy that is needed to cool a home.
 The higher the rating, the more efficient the equipment.
 A minimum rating of 13 is required by the United States government.

-Heat pumps are given HSPF ratings, or Heating Seasonal Performance Factor ratings.
-This rating equals the heating output of a typical season in BTUs divided by the amount of energy that's required in watt hours.
-A higher rating equals more efficient operation.
+Heat pumps are given HSPF ratings or Heating Seasonal Performance Factor ratings.
+This rating equals the heating output of a typical season in BTUs divided by the amount of energy that’s required in watt-hours.
+A higher rating equals a more efficient operation.
 Heat pumps are generally much more efficient than other types of heating and cooling equipment.